Mountain Bluet

 Blue Thimble Flower (Gilia capitata)

-Bachelor’s Buttons (Centaurea cyanus) are also invasive.
-Their foliage is finer and they don’t have spreading rhizomes.
+Bachelor’s Button (Centaurea cyanus) is also invasive.
+Its foliage is finer and it doesn’t have spreading rhizomes.

 Habitat and Origin

 Mountain Bluet is hardy and drought-tolerant, growing well in most soil types and climates.
-However, it prefers full sun to partial shade and well-drained soils.
+This species prefers full sun to partial shade and moist but well-drained soils.
 Mountain Bluet is most commonly found in meadows, pastures, ditches and disturbed areas.
-It is frequently seen in gardens and often escapes into adjacent areas.
+As a garden escapee, it often escapes to adjacent areas.

 Mountain Bluet reproduces by seed as well as vegetatively, via rhizomes.
 It is self-seeding: the flowers contain both male and female organs, so they can self-pollinate.
 The seeds can remain viable in the soil for several years.